 Changes made in client schemas are available in the application immediately, without uploading to the database.
 You only need to update the page in the browser.

 - If you changed a source code schema, then you must compile the application.

 When developing source code schemas in C #, compile them directly in Visual Studio.
-More information about compilation and debugging in Visual Studio can be found in the "Working with the server side source code in Visual Studio” article.
+More information about compilation and debugging in Visual Studio can be found in the "Working with the server side source code” article.

 - Developing the configuration server code in the user project

 - Working with the client code.
 Automatic displaying of changes